 “Maybe you’ll play an audio game to tune your HRTF, we’ll be subtly changing it as you play, and home in on the HRTF that gives you the highest score, meaning that it matches you the best.”

 The PS5 will have no loading screens and install times will be a thing of the past.

 Sony's official video comparing performance of PS4 Pro vs next-gen PlayStation pic.twitter.com/2eUROxKFLq— Takashi Mochizuki (@6d6f636869) May 21, 2019

 Sony, Microsoft and other executives have already spoken about some of the things that annoy gamers.
 One of the easiest wins is with loading times, especially since the current generation of consoles are still built using older SATA-based hard drives, instead of the lightning quick NVMe drives in newer laptops, or the still-quite-fast SSDs that have become commonplace in most gaming rigs.

-The PlayStation 5 will ship with an SSD, which translated into a sub-second loading time in Insomniac's Spider-Man, as demonstrated by Sony recently.
-(You can see the demo shown to select Japanese press above.)
+The PlayStation 5 will ship with an 825GB M.2 NVMe SSD, allowing for a sub-second loading times in Insomniac’s Spider-Man, as demonstrated by Sony recently.

 While the Radeon 5700 and 5700 XT cards that just launched don’t have any on-board support for AI or real-time ray tracing, it’ll definitely be a feature of the PS5.
 AMD was very tight lipped about ray tracing before E3 – understandable, given that it wasn’t supported in the products that launched – but Lisa Su did say they had made specific optimisations for the PS5.